quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 Here, we are concerned primarily with QUIC's unencrypted wire image, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.
-Since QUIC is a versioned protocol, everything about the header format can change except the mechanism by which a receiver can determine whether and where a version number is present, and the meaning of the fields used in the version negotiation process.
+Since QUIC is a versioned protocol, also the wire image of the header format can change.
+However, at least the mechanism by which a receiver can determine which version is used and the meaning and location of fields used in the version negotiation process need to be fixed.

 This document is focused on the protocol as presently defined in {{I-D.ietf-quic-transport}} and
 {{I-D.ietf-quic-tls}}, and will change to track those documents.

 ## QUIC Packet Header Structure {#public-header}

-The QUIC packet header is under active development; see section 5 of {{I-D.ietf-quic-transport}} for the present header structure, and https://github.com/quicwg/base-drafts/pull/361 for one current proposed redesign.
+The QUIC packet header is under active development; see section 5 of {{I-D.ietf-quic-transport}} for the present header structure.

-Currently the first bit of the QUIC header indicates the present of a long header that exposed more information than the short.
-The long header is typically used during connection start or for other control processes while the short header will be used on mostly packets to limited unnecessary header overhead.
+The first bit of the QUIC header indicates the present of a long header that exposes more information than the short header.
+The long header is typically used during connection start or for other control processes while the short header will be used on most data packets to limited unnecessary header overhead.
+The fields and location of these fields as defined by the current version of QUIC for the long header are fixed for all future version as well.
+However, note that future versions of QUIC may provide additional fields.
+In the current version of quic the long header for all header types has a fixed length, containing, besides the Header Form bit, a 7-bit header Type, a 64-bit Connection ID, a 32-bit Packet Number, and a 32-bit Version.
+The short header is variable length where bits after the Header Form bit indicate the present on the Connection ID, and the length of the packet number.

 The following information may be exposed in the packet header:

-- version number: The version number is present during version negotiation.
-- connection ID: The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{rebinding}}.
+- header type: the long header has a 7-bit header type field following the Header Form bit.
+The current version of QUIC defines 7 header types, namely Version Negotiation, Client Initial, Server Stateless Retry, Server Cleartext, Client Cleartext, 0-RTT Protected, 1-RTT Protected (key phase 0), 1-RTT Protected (key phase 1), and Public Reset.

+- connection ID: The connection ID is always present on the long and optionally present on the short header indicated by the Connection ID Flag.
+If present at the short header it at the same position then for the long header.
+The position and length pf the congestion ID itself as well as the Connection ID flag in the short header is fixed for all versions of QUIC.
+The connection ID identifies the connection associated with a QUIC packet, for load-balancing and NAT rebinding purposes; see {{rebinding}}.
+Therefore it is also expected that the Connection ID will either be present on all packets of a flow or none of the short header packets.
+However, this field is under endpoint control and there is protocol mechanism that hinders the sending endpoint to revise its decision about exposing the Connection ID at any time during the connection.

-- packet number: Every packet has an associated packet number; this packet number increases with each packet, and the least-significant bits of the packet number are present on each packet; see {{packetnumber}}.
+- packet number: Every packet has an associated packet number.
+The packet number increases with each packet, and the least-significant bits of the packet number are present on each packet.
+In the short header the length of the exposed packet number field is defined by the (short) header type and can either be 8, 16, or 32 bits.
+See {{packetnumber}}.
-- public reset indication: Public reset packets expose the fact that a connection is being torn down to devices along the path.
-The applicability of public reset is currently under discussion; see https://github.com/quicwg/base-drafts/issues/353 and https://github.com/quicwg/base-drafts/pull/20.
-- key phase: To support 0-RTT session establishment, QUIC uses two key phases; the key phase of each packet must be exposed to support efficient reception.
-- additional flags: Additional flags for diagnostic use are also under consideration; see https://github.com/quicwg/base-drafts/issues/279.

-[Editor's note: also further discuss which bits cannot change with versioning]
+- version number: The version number is present on the long headers and identifies the version used for that packet, expect for the Version negotiation packet.
+The version negotiation packet is fixed for all version of QUIC and contains a lit of versions that is supported by the sender.
+However the version in the version field of the header is the reflected version of the clients initial packet and is therefore explicitly not supported by the sender.

+- key phase: The short header further has a Key Phase flag that is used by the endpoint identify the right key that was used to encrypt the packet.
+Different key phases are indicated with the use of the long header by using to different header types for protected long header packets.

 ## Integrity Protection of the Wire Image {#wire-integrity}

-As soon as the cryptograhic context is established, all information in the QUIC header, including that exposed in the packet header, is integrity protected.
-Therefore, devices on path MUST NOT change QUIC packet headers, as alteration of header information would cause packet drop due to a failed integrity check at the receiver.
+As soon as the cryptographic context is established, all information in the QUIC header, including those exposed in the packet header, is integrity protected.
+Further, information that were sent and exposed in previous packets when the cryptographic context was established yet, e.g. for the cryptographic initial handshake itself, will be validate later during the cryptographic handshake, such as the version number.
+Therefore, devices on path MUST NOT change any information or bits in QUIC packet headers.
+As alteration of header information would cause packet drop due to a failed integrity check at the receiver, or can even lead to connection termination.

 ## Connection ID and Rebinding {#rebinding}